-Clinton campaign lawyer acquitted of lying to the FBI
+Clinton 2016 campaign lawyer acquitted of lying to the FBI

 WASHINGTON (AP) — A lawyer for Hillary Clinton’s 2016 presidential campaign was acquitted Tuesday of lying to the FBI when he pushed information meant to cast suspicions on Donald Trump and Russia in the run-up to the 2016 election.

 The case against Michael Sussmann was the first courtroom test of special counsel John Durham since his appointment three years ago to search for government misconduct during the investigation into potential ties between Russia and Trump’s 2016 campaign.
-The verdict represents a setback for Durham’s work, especially since Trump supporters had looked to the probe to expose what they contend was egregious bias by law enforcement officials who investigated the former president.
+The verdict represents a setback for Durham’s work, especially since Trump supporters had looked to the probe to expose what they contend was egregious bias by law enforcement officials who investigated the former president and his campaign.

 The jury deliberated on Friday afternoon and Tuesday morning before reaching its verdict.

+Speaking to reporters outside the courthouse after the verdict was delivered, Sussmann said he “told the truth to the FBI, and the jury clearly recognized that with their unanimous verdict today.”

+He added: “Despite being falsely accused, I am relieved that justice ultimately prevailed in this case.”

-“While we are disappointed in the outcome, we respect the jury’s decision and thank them for their service.
-I also want to recognize and thank the investigators and the prosecution team for their dedicated efforts in seeking truth and justice in this case,” Durham said in a statement.
+In a separate statement, Durham said that though he and his team were disappointed in the outcome, they respected the jury’s decision.
+He thanked the investigators and prosecutors on his team for their dedicated efforts in seeking truth and justice in this case.”

 The trial focused on whether Sussmann, a cybersecurity attorney and former federal prosecutor, concealed from the FBI that he was representing Clinton’s campaign when he presented computer data that he said showed a possible secret backchannel between Russia-based Alfa Bank and Trump’s business company, the Trump Organization.
 The FBI investigated but quickly determined that there was no suspicious contact.